taulukointipalvelut/utab-core/README.md

-# UTab-core-js
+# UTab-core

-Simpler and faster version of UTab-api in Node with DatabaseHandler embedded.
+Interfaces of Simpler and faster UTab-core in Nodejs and of Database handler.

-Designed to help UTab-view.

 The original version of UTab-core in Python is [here](https://github.com/taulukointipalvelut/utab-api-server).